gr0uch/simulacra/README.md

 The mutator function may be passed as the second argument to Simulacra.js, it accepts one argument, the context object, which may contain the following keys:

 - `object`: the local bound object for the mutator function.
-The bound object contains a property `parent` which may be used to traverse up to the root object.
+The bound object contains a non-enumerable and read-only property `parent` which may be used to traverse up to the root object.
 - `key`: the key of the bound object.
 - `node`: the current DOM node.
 - `value`: the value assigned to the key of the bound object.